mkishi1221/create_names_v2/README.md

 3. New attributes to "Keyword" have been added:
     a. "pos": final "pos" based on both spacy and wordAPI "pos"
     b. "pairing_limitations": some keywords can be limited to be paired with specific types of keywords. (eg. rules such as "nouns" can only come after "verb" can be implemented this way)
+    c. "hard_lemma": if wordsAPI cannot verify the keyword pos, modified keywords will be generated and those keywords will be searched again on wordsAPI

 4. "Modword" class have been added:
     a. "modifier": type of modification (eg. extract first 3 letters "number" -> "num").
 Default is "no_mod" for "no modification required"